Frequently Asked Questions

 What resources and accommodations may be available to a respondent?

-The respondent is advised to work with confidential resources and to contact University of Kentucky Police Department with questions about safety/security measures.
 There are a number of interim measures available on an as needed basis.
 These measures may be obtained through confidential resources or the Title IX Coordinator.

 Additional resources maybe found here.

 What resources are available on campus for those affected by sexual misconduct?